 Surprise Medical Billing

 Black communities already disproportionately suffer from a severe lack of access to healthcare because of our country’s challenges with racism.
-And when we do receive healthcare, we are more likely to be slammed with outrageous surprise medical bills that are often near impossible to afford.
-Meanwhile, big insurance companies, who refuse to cover these costs, are busy at work in Washington trying to cover less and less essential services.
+When we do receive healthcare, we are more likely to be slammed with outrageous surprise medical bills that are often near impossible to afford.

 So, what is surprise billing and how does it affect minority communities?